edmundhung/redux-orchestrate/README.md

 ## Roadmap

-### 1. Shipping `@redux-orchestrate/react` with the best performance ever
+### 1. Shipping `@redux-orchestrate/react` with potentially the best performance

-`@redux-orchestrate/react-redux` is a wrapper on top of the official `react-redux` binding.
+`@redux-orchestrate/react-redux` is a wrapper on top of the redux official `react-redux` binding.
-This helps us promote the framework by providing a compatible API with robust stability.
-With this package, all connected components will try to re-render every time the store state is updated.
-Its performance mainly relies on the memorization of the selectors.
-Since the core API allows us to track state access by aggregates and services, it is now possible to minimize re-render by preventing non-relevant views from being notified at all.
-We believe this will probably take the performance to the next level.
+This allowes the framework providing a compatible API with robust stability.
+But this also means the same to speed.
+The official `react-redux` package is already a performant solution for most of the use cases.
+Since our core APIs make tracking state access possible through the aggregates, we are able to prevent non-relevant views from being notified from the start, instead of going through a process of comparing results between consecutive calls of the selector.

-### 2. Delivering some common aggregateFactory
+### 2. Delivering dumb aggregateFactories for common UI

-As shown in the Getting Started section, `aggregateFactory` is extremely useful for quickly bootstrapping repetitive scenarios.
+As shown in the Getting Started section, `aggregateFactory` is an extremely useful pattern for quickly bootstrapping similar scenarios.
-Due to the fact that aggregates should be as dumb as possible, we can deliver some of the most common aggregateFactory with proper options setting up.
-E.g. Form / Data repository
+By delivering dumb aggregateFactories that are capable of handling common UI such as Form and Modal, developers could then be focus on configuring the result aggregate or even customize it though service if necessary.

+### 3. Investigating possibility on reducer-based side effect handling

+In order to support action-based side effect handling like `redux-thunk`, `redux-saga` or `redux-observable`, `sideEffectFactory` and `onInitialize` hook are introduced to the `createService` API which makes its signature less ideal.
+However, if we can introduce mechanism similar to `redux-loop` on `event creator`, it maybe a big difference.

-### 3. More bindings
+### 4. Implementing more bindings

-Even though `redux-orchestrate` is currently shipped with an offical React bindings only, its core is applicable to any view libraries.
+Even though `redux-orchestrate` is currently shipped with an offical binding for React only, its core is applicable to any view libraries.
 But this requires supports from the communties and we would love to hear suggestions and feedback from devs with experiences on different view libraries like Angular and vue.

 ## API Reference